-The minor in Environmental Science requires the completion of 21 credit hours from the courses listed below, 12 of which must be at the upper-division level.
-Students may use a maximum of two courses (6 credits hours) to fulfill the program requirements for a major or another minor.
+The minor in Environmental Science requires the completion of a minimum of 21 credit hours from the courses listed below, a minimum of 12 of which must be at the upper-division level.
+Students may use a maximum of two courses (a minimum of 6 credit hours) to fulfill the program requirements for a major or another minor.